British Rail Class 507: Description

+Operations

+The Class 507 units operated services on the Merseyrail network.
+Sets were used interchangeably between the Northern line and the Wirral line from 1997.
+Between 2023 and 2024 the class was slowly withdrawn from service, being replaced by the Class 777.

 Replacement

 Merseyrail expected that the Class 507 and 508 units would be withdrawn around 2014 and replaced by a new EMU, but this was postponed following a refurbishment.
 In May 2012, Merseytravel announced that it had formally begun a project for replacement.
 The fleet received a refresh package including external re-livery, internal enhancements and engineering work.